Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 and for all, and then eyes will be opened to the truth.
 On our part, we must hold to the truth, which is not a concept

-but a Person, the Lord Jesus Christ, who is Truth and the epitome of love .
-When His Life manifests in the New
+but a person, King Jesus, who is truth and the epitome of love .
+When His life manifests in the new humanity, the

-Humanity, the world will be changed.
+world will be changed.
 Until then, stand strong in the Lord, unmoved by the condition of humanity.
+Go outside the

-Go outside the camp to Christ!
-Go to zero and wait for the Spirit of the Lord to act.
+camp to Christ!
+Go to zero and wait for the spirit of the Lord to act.